Esri/screenshot-widget/README.md

   includePopupInScreenshot: false
 });
 ```
+A few things to note:

-If Expand widget used, please use similar logic in app to watch expanded property:
+If Expand widget is used, please use similar logic in app to watch expanded property:

 ```
 watchUtils.whenFalse(expandWidget, "expanded", () => {